christophevg/tinymoose/README.md

 <a href="http://123d.circuits.io/circuits/786196"><img src="media/xt0f-004-circuit.png" target="_blank"></a>
 </p>

-(yeah, I know, the reset switch isn't showing in the diagram)
+(yeah, I know, the reset switch and light sensor aren't included in the diagram)

-So it's time to implement some interfaces, namely, the `Send` and `Receive` interfaces, provided by TinyOS:
+So it's time to implement some interfaces.
+For example the `Send` and `Receive` interfaces, provided by TinyOS:

 ```c
 interface Send {